harry0878/IS7024/README.md

 #### Dependencies

-Data feeds from Cincinnati.gov are available and accessible.
+Data feeds are available and accessible.

 #### Assumptions

-Data provided by Cincinnati.gov is regularly updated and accurate.
+Data provided by those datasets are regularly updated and accurate.

 #### Examples